neo-ngd/reference/How-To-Become-NEO-Consensus-Node.md

 Off-chain governance relies on the continued support from NEO Foundation.

-Aside from maintaining current consensus nodes, developing NEO's core projects and promoting NEO's ecosystem, NEO Foundation will vote for qualified partners who wish to run a consensus node.
+Aside from maintaining current consensus nodes, developing NEO's core projects and promoting NEO's ecosystem, NEO Foundation will vote for qualified partners who wish to run a consensus node to support development of NEO ecosystem.

 ### Incentives